LukeDuffy98/Prodigy/docs/AZURE_DEPLOYMENT.md

 ### GitHub Actions Setup

 1. **Configure secrets in GitHub repository**

+   > **Note:** The required Azure secrets have been added to the repository settings in GitHub (Settings → Secrets and variables → Actions).
+This enables authentication and deployment via the workflow.

    ```
    AZURE_CREDENTIALS              # Service principal JSON
    AZURE_TENANT_ID                # Azure AD tenant ID